praveen-prog/reltiosqlchatbot/README.md

 pip install -r requirements.txt

-reltioconn-3.py script neeed to be updated with table name for each run Wheneve new table is added,helper.py need to be added with that table name for query.
+Wheneve new table is added,helper.py need to be added with that table name for query.

+reltioconn-4.py need to run  at last to copy the DB to src directory